Here are self-care steps recommended by the experts. Make a promise to yourself to do the following – choose where you want to start on your path.

 - Reduce my stress.

 - Be patient and allow the days or weeks it might take for my heart drugs to start working.

 - Keep a log of all the drugs I am taking including medicines and vitamins I got without a prescription and share that list with my care team.
 Call 211 for help if I cannot afford to buy my prescriptions.

 - Wash my hands regularly.

 - Talk to my medical team to see if immunizations for the flu and pneumonia are up to date.

-- Talk to my healthcare team about any concerns or side effects I am having including but not limited to depression and will be truthful about what I am doing and what I want answers about.
+- Talk to my healthcare team about any concerns or side effects I am having, including but not limited to depression, and be truthful about what I am doing and what I want answers about.